wonjae-lee-2/scripts/README.md

 ## Run install scripts

-1. Run install scripts for Python, R, RStudio, PostgreSQL, Julia, Node.js and Rust.
+1. Run install scripts for Python, R, RStudio, PostgreSQL, MySQL, Julia, Node.js, Rust, Docker and Rclone.

-2. Log out and then log in again after installing Node.js and Rust.
+2. Log out and then log in again after installing Node.js, Rust and Docker.

 ## Set up a password for Jupyter Lab when it is run for the first time.